Leadless Cardiac Pacemaker Market Size and Share

 | Source: Mordor Intelligence | |||

-List prices surpass USD 15,000 against transvenous systems below USD 5,000, constraining uptake where reimbursement lags GDP growth.
+List prices exceed USD 15,000 for transvenous systems, while those below USD 5,000 are priced below GDP growth, constraining uptake where reimbursement lags GDP growth.
 Economic analyses place cost-effectiveness thresholds at AUD 47,379 per QALY in Australia, an acceptable range for mature markets but a hurdle for emerging payers.
 Specialized training and imaging overhead further inflate total procedural cost in low-resource settings.

 Percutaneous retrieval success wanes with implant duration as endothelialization deepens, creating uncertainty for younger individuals expected to outlive first-generation battery cycles.
 Coexistence of multiple intracardiac capsules raises thrombogenicity questions, and guidelines lack consensus on chronic explant timing.
-Dual-chamber upgrades compound the dilemma because atrial modules must anchor alongside ventricular devices, making future extraction more intricate.
+Dual-chamber upgrades compound the dilemma because atrial modules must be anchored alongside ventricular devices, making future extraction more complex.

 Segment Analysis